Ishikadev03/Computer-Network--Lab-Experiments/Experiment-5/Readme.md

-Experiment 4: Error Detection and Correction Mechanisms Using Block Coding and CRC
+**Experiment 5: Error Detection and Correction Mechanisms Using Block Coding and CRC**
-Institution: K.R.
-Mangalam University

-Objective
+Objective:
 Implement error detection and correction mechanisms using block coding and Cyclic Redundancy Check (CRC), and simulate a communication system to demonstrate how errors are detected and corrected during data transmission.

-Theory
+Theory:
 Block Coding
 Data is divided into discrete blocks, and redundant parity bits are appended to detect and correct single-bit errors.
 By adding these extra bits, the receiver can verify if the data received matches the data sent.